mariapaoli/mariapaoli/README.md

 ![hola](./javascript.gif)

 ## Hi!
-I am Maria Paoli, argentine-italian 🇦🇷🇮🇹 based at Buenos Aires, currently Junior Data science 🚀
+I am Maria Paoli, argentine-italian 🇦🇷🇮🇹 currently based at Buenos Aires 🚀

 ## My journey!<br>
-Degree in Economics, 11 years experience as Development and Fundraising Leader in different organization (private and public sectors) and projets.
+Degree in Economics, 11 years experience as Development and Fundraising Leader in different organization and projets (public y private sectors).
 Three years as Chief Development Officer at the Ministry of Culture of the City of Buenos Aires, Museo Moderno de Buenos Aires -working with organizations, sponsors companies, major donors and allies worldwife-.

 ## Currently immersed in Data Science and Data Visualization 📈 ## <br>
 Speacking Epanish 🇪🇸 English 🇬🇧 and Italian 🇮🇹 🍝, I’m interested in: